Nikki C is wearing the 'Bamboo Workout Tee' in white/gray.

 - No need to sterilise bottles.

 - Reduces the risk of breast cancer.

 - Emotional bonding, comfort and secure attachment parenting.

-- Minimizes allergies and asthma.
+- Minimises allergies and asthma.
 “My family has a history of allergies and asthma.
-Studies show that breastfeeding will help minimize those, so that was my driving factor.”
+Studies show that breastfeeding will help minimise those, so that was my driving factor.”

 - Provides faster recovery from colds and sickness.
-“I fed my daughter until she was 22 months and am still feeding my son at 15 months.
+“I fed my daughter until she was 22 months old and I'm still feeding my son at 15 months.
 I find the biggest benefit is when they are sick or teething.
 It keeps their fluids up, provides nutrients and they feel comforted.”

 12. Is breastfeeding difficult?

 We asked mothers if breastfeeding was challenging, or easy for them.
 We learnt 56% of mothers found breastfeeding challenging, while 44% found it easy.